 We might stretch your hip flexors or your glutes or different muscle groups that surround the pelvis.
 The goal is to create an overflow effect to the pelvic floor.
 And we can do trigger-point releases in those same areas as well.

 When we get to the internal work, it's very gentle.
-If I can work on a muscle with extremely light pressure, then I'm going to do that.
+If we can work on a muscle with extremely light pressure, then we're going to do that.
 There's no reason for a patient to be in pain while we're doing internal releases.
 Patients might experience a little discomfort, simply because we're working in that area, but it shouldn't be something where you feel like you're disassociating or not able to withstand the pain or gritting your teeth.

 We also teach patients how to do internal releases themselves.
 So whether that's with a pelvic wand or with dilators or different things like that.
 It really depends on the patient's goals.
 And it depends on what the patient is willing to do at home.